wonjunee/monotone-scheme/README.md

-# monotone schemes for solving curvature motion PDEs
+# Monotone schemes for solving curvature motion PDEs

 ## by Jeff Calder (UMN) and Wonjun Lee (UMN)

 ---
-## Outline
+# Outline
 This repository contains c++ and python codes for running the monotone algorithm to solve curvature motion PDEs.
 Here are list of PDEs that can be solved using this algorithm.

 ### Eikonal equation